 To also see the overdue tasks in the calendar views, you can turn “Settings”, “Display and Use”, “Advanced”, “Tasks view”, “Show overdue tasks on today” on.

+This works only for Google tasks, not for iOS reminders.
 If it does not work, please ensure that you are using the correct “Sort order”.
 To be able to reorder tasks, you have to be in “Sort (my order)” mode.
 You can change the sort order by tapping the action button in the lower left corner and choosing “Sort”.